"

 Student-Centered Strategies[5]

 Several strategies can help meet diverse learner needs, including student learning communities (Tinto, 2003), peer tutoring (Topping, 1996), and supplemental instruction (McGuire, 2006).
 These approaches aim to increase retention, improve student performance, and, more importantly, shift the educational paradigm from teacher-centered to student-centered.
 Many of these strategies rely on students seeking assistance from the institution’s student academic center.
-UDL is a complementary approach that educators can use to provide learning support within the courses themselves.
+Educators can use UDL as a complementary approach to provide learning support within the courses themselves.

 The Plus-One Strategy[6]